What are the latest COVID travel rules in the UK?

 The government says that “If you live in England, you should not travel to countries or territories on the red list.”
 If you have been in a red list country or territory, and you are a British or Irish National, or have residence rights in the UK, before you return to England, you must:

-- Take a pre-departure Covid-19 test – you must take this in the three days before you travel to the UK
+- Take a pre-departure Covid-19 test – you must take this in the two days before you travel to the UK

 - Book a quarantine hotel package, including two Covid-19 tests.
 You must quarantine in a managed quarantine hotel for 10 full days on arrival